-- > Fulfil all regulatory and statutory obligations imposed on the State body. - > Comply with detailed tendering and purchasing procedures, as well as complying with prescribed levels of authority for sanctioning any relevant expenditure. - Introduce controls to prevent fraud including adequate controls to ensure compliance with prescribed procedures in relation to claiming of expenses for business travel. - All Board members and employees are required to co-operate with internal audit in the internal audit process. - > Board members should endeavour to attend all Board meetings. - Conform with procedures laid down by the Board in relation to conflict of interest situations, including in regard to acceptance of positions following employment and/or engagement by a State body that may give rise to the potential for conflicts of interest and to confidentiality concerns. - > Acknowledge the duty of all to conform to highest standards of business ethics. - Individual Board members shall not take any action which could involve the Board in unauthorized costs or expenditure or in libelous, slanderous or incriminating statements.
-[S.39] - Any statements emanating from the Board should come from the Chair or Chief Executive only or other persons duly authorized by the Board.
-The Board speaks with one voice or does not speak at all.
+- Fulfil all regulatory and statutory obligations imposed on the State body. - > Comply with detailed tendering and purchasing procedures, as well as complying with prescribed levels of authority for sanctioning any relevant expenditure. - > Introduce controls to prevent fraud including adequate controls to ensure compliance with prescribed procedures in relation to claiming of expenses for business travel. - > All Board members and employees are required to co-operate with internal audit in the internal audit process. - > Board members should endeavour to attend all Board meetings. - > Conform with procedures laid down by the Board in relation to conflict of interest situations, including in regard to acceptance of positions following employment and/or engagement by a State body that may give rise to the potential for conflicts of interest and to confidentiality concerns. - > Acknowledge the duty of all to conform to highest standards of business ethics. - ➤ Individual Board members shall not take any action which could involve the Board in unauthorized costs or expenditure or in libelous, slanderous or incriminating statements. [\$.39] - > Any statements emanating from the Board should come from the Chair or Chief Executive only or other persons duly authorized by the Board.